Lazzaretti/asyncapi-with-cloudevents-traits/README.md

-# AsyncAPI and CloudEvents with Traits
+# AsyncAPI with CloudEvents Traits

 This repository describes how CloudEvents can be defined in AsyncAPI v3.